netbox-community/netbox/docs/installation/gunicorn.md

 # Gunicorn

 Like most Django applications, NetBox runs as a [WSGI application](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) behind an HTTP server.
-This documentation shows how to install and configure [gunicorn](http://gunicorn.org/) (which is automatically installed with NetBox) for this role, however other WSGI servers are available and should work similarly well. [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is a popular alternative.
+This documentation shows how to install and configure [gunicorn](http://gunicorn.org/) (which is automatically installed with NetBox) for this role, however other WSGI servers are available and should work similarly well. [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is a popular alternative and [installation instructions for uWSGI](4-uwsgi.md) are provided if you wish to use that instead of gunicorn.

 ## Configuration